 4 Tips for using Splashes and Baquacil Pool Chemicals

-- Maintain proper levels of Splashes Sanitizer, and Splashes Oxidizer.
+- Maintain proper levels of Aqua Silk Sanitizer, and Aqua Silk Oxidizer.

 - Maintain proper water balance – pH, Alkalinity and Calcium Hardness.

-- Maintain proper filtration, and use the Splashes filter cleaner every 3 months.
+- Maintain proper filtration, and use a filter cleaner every 3 months.

-If you have questions about any of this, or if you have other issues besides cloudy water or algae in pool using Splashes pool chemicals, or Baquacil, let me know by leaving a comment below, and I will answer personally.
+If you have questions about any of this, or if you have other issues besides cloudy water or algae in pool using Aqua Silk pool chemicals, or Baquacil, let me know by leaving a comment below, and I will answer personally.